 “Everybody has this impression of air traffic control and towers and radar,” Krentsa said.
 “That’s not it.”

-Sean McLaughlin, a Richmond resident, took that to heart.
+Sean McLaughlin, a Richmond resident, takes that to heart.
 McLaughlin was seated on the grass, alongside his wife and young child, watching planes take off and land April 2.

 “We were just saying it’s so nice to have this,” McLaughlin said.
 “We’re so fortunate… It’s super nice.
 No chain-link fence, no TSA pat down.”